paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
- - double check bandwidth by doing manual calculations
-   - only one core is reporting work even though I'm using multiple threads...
-   - is bandwidth too low to be taken advantage of by all cores?
-Or does the memory controller only allow one core at a time to use it?
-Or maybe it's just how likwid reports things?
-   - when I make code sequential, all threads but thread 0 report NAN values for ram-related stuff.
-Also bandwidth is halved.
-I think this is just how likwid reports things?
- - add some test software that has balanced/inbalanced usage
-   - HPC code: convolution
-     - instrument loading/saving data too - different phases to application
  - generate svg
    - main part of program dumps info, second part reads and evaluates and creates svg